engagingspaces/vertx-graphql-service-discovery/README.md

 ## Technology

 Vert.x GraphQL Service discovery is implemented in Java 8 and based on the interesting and innovative technologies [Vert.x](http://vertx.io/) from [Eclipse](http://www.eclipse.org/) and [GraphQL](http://graphql.org/) from [Facebook](https://www.facebook.com/).
-The code is an extension of the recently released (as of version `3.3.0`) [Vert.x Discovery service library](http://vertx.io/docs/vertx-service-discovery/java/) (one of a range of different microservices modules that come with this release)
+The code is an extension to the recently released (as of version `3.3.0`) [Vert.x Service discovery](http://vertx.io/docs/vertx-service-discovery/java/) module (one of a range of different microservices modules that were introduced with this release)

 ### Vert.x - Building reactive polyglot applications at scale

-Vert.x was originally created by Tim Fox in 2011 while working for VMWare, and is now part of the [Eclipse Foundation](http://www.eclipse.org/org/foundation/) (see also [wikipedia](https://en.wikipedia.org/wiki/Vert.x)).
-Vert.x is a toolkit that allows development of event-driven, non-blocking application code with ease to create highly scalable, concurrent internet applications.
+Vert.x was originally created by Tim Fox in 2011 while working for VMWare, and is now part of the [Eclipse Foundation](http://www.eclipse.org/org/foundation/) (see [Vert.x on wikipedia](https://en.wikipedia.org/wiki/Vert.x)).
+Vert.x is a toolkit that allows development of event-driven, non-blocking application code with ease and create highly scalable, concurrent internet applications.

-With Vert.x you run your code in so-called Verticles that are guaranteed to run on the same thread (except when they are workers in a thread pool).
-This alleviates the developer from creating complex and error-prone concurrent Java core, and makes it easy to scale to all processor cores and communicate between distributed verticles in a cloud-based cluster (e.g. by using the [Hazelcast Cluster Manager](http://vertx.io/docs/vertx-hazelcast/java/) module or the [Apache Ignite](http://vertx.io/docs/vertx-ignite/java/) cluster manager module)
+With Vert.x you run your code in so-called Verticles that are guaranteed to run on the same thread (except when they are deployed as workers in a thread pool).
+This alleviates the developer from creating complex and error-prone concurrent Java code, and makes it easy to fully utilize all your processor cores and communicate between distributed verticles in a cloud-based cluster (e.g. by using the [Hazelcast Cluster Manager](http://vertx.io/docs/vertx-hazelcast/java/) module or the [Apache Ignite](http://vertx.io/docs/vertx-ignite/java/) cluster manager module that are part of the toolkit)

-Also Vert.x is polyglot which enables you to write verticles using any JVM-based programming language (e.g. Java, JavaScript, Groovy, Ruby, Ceylon and Scala) after which they can seamlessly interoperate with verticles written in other languages.
+Also Vert.x is polyglot which enables you to write verticles in any JVM-based programming language.
+There is out-of-the-box support for Java, JavaScript, Groovy, Ruby, Ceylon and Scala).
+After creating your code using your favourite language it can seamlessly interoperate with other Vert.x verticles written in different languages.

-Finally Vert.x's modular toolkit design is very versatile and non-opinionated.
-Where possible it lets you choose your own technologies and development practices.
+Finally Vert.x's modular and and non-opinionated toolkit design makes it very versatile and widely applicable.
+Where possible Vert.x lets you choose your own technologies and development practices.
 The toolkit comes with [many standard modules](http://vertx.io/docs/#explore) out of the box that provide additional features that you can add as needed.
-The additional modules are entirely optional.
-You can readily start with a dependency on just the light-weight [Vert.x Core](http://vertx.io/docs/vertx-core/java/) module, run it stand-alone or fully embedded, hidden from clients.
-And then spin up a full-blown Netty based HTTP server in just 3 lines of code (or in a single line if you value conciseness above readibility :wink:).
+But adding additional modules is entirely optional.
+You can readily start with a single dependency on the light-weight [Vert.x Core](http://vertx.io/docs/vertx-core/java/) module, and run it as stand-alone service or fully embedded in your code, hidden from clients.
+Spinning up a full-blown Netty-based HTTP server then requires just 3 lines of code (or a single line if you value conciseness above readibility.
+Scala users, take note! :wink: :wink:).

 #### More information

-- The [Vert.x website] has lots of documentation to get you started
+- The [Vert.x website](http://vertx.io/docs) has lots of documentation to get you started
 - Almost every feature is demonstrated in [vertx-examples](https://github.com/vert-x3/vertx-examples) on Github
 - And also check this collection of [awesome Vert.x resources](https://github.com/vert-x3/vertx-awesome)

-### GraphQL - Application layer query language specification
+### GraphQL - Query language specification for application data layers

-The [GraphQL specification](http://graphql.org/) and a [reference implementation in Javascript](https://github.com/graphql/graphql-js) were released to the open-source community by Facebook in 2015 after using it internally in production for several years as data query language and runtime to interact with their many services.
+The [GraphQL specification](http://graphql.org/) and its [reference implementation in Javascript](https://github.com/graphql/graphql-js) were released to the open-source community by Facebook in 2015 after having used it internally in production for several years as a data query language and runtime to improve clarity and accessibility to the data exposed by the many services of the Facebook website, and allow decoupled development of client- and service-side codebases.

-GraphQL provides a new and interesting way of exposing the data in your application layer to clients, that can yield significant benefits over more 'traditional' REST and HATEOAS styles of communication, especially when compared to large and complex REST API designs, with many endpoints and URL parameters.
+GraphQL provides a new and interesting way of exposing the data in your application layer to clients, that can yield significant benefits over more 'traditional' REST and HATEOAS styles of communication, especially as projects get bigger and REST API designs more complex, getting ever more endpoints, URL parameters and new caching requirements as a consequence.

 GraphQL allows you to: